Information to Impact

 Healthier, Happier People

-Our work in health informatics, libraries and trauma, digital youth, technology and social change, and data ethics points to the growing expertise we want to expand.
-We see ourselves leading in novel approaches to bettering health and well-being through information research at the individual, organization and population level.
+Leading in novel approaches to bettering health and well-being through information research at the individual, organization and population level.
+Learn more.